Subscribe Now

 New report: If Only You Knew

 Sibs supports siblings who have a brother or sister with a disability, special educational need (SEND) or long-term health condition.
-This report is the result of a survey with over 200 children and young people about their experiences of being a sibling to a disabled child and resulting impact this had on their school life.
+The ‘If Only You Knew’ report is the result of a survey with over 200 children and young people about their experiences of being a sibling to a disabled child and resulting impact this had on their school life.
 The children and young people responding were aged 5-16.

 Key statistics are: